Wani Launches Non-Formal Education Statistics Report 2021-22 Of PIE - UrduPoint

 Sumaira FH Published April 04, 2024 | 08:55 PM

-Federal Secretary for Education and Professional Training Mohyuddin Wani formally launched the Non-Formal Education Statistics Report 2021-22 of the Pakistan Institute of Education (PIE) on Thursday
+Federal Secretary for Education and Professional Training Mahmood-ul-Din Wani formally launched the Non-Formal Education Statistics Report 2021-22 of the Pakistan Institute of Education (PIE) on Thursday

 The report shows that there has been an increase in the number of non-formal education (NFE) centers and teachers, as well as a marked improvement in the registration of girls.